ConcordiaAircraftSystemsLab/CPACS-simple-geo/README.md

 # CPACS Simplified Geometry Transformer

-The CPACS Simplified Geometry Transformer can adjust complex CPACS geometry through proportionally scaling according to some geometrical parameter.
-For example, adjusting the fuselage length will rescale each section to have the same relative sizes while changing the overall fuselage length
+Resize the aircraft geometry using simple geometrical parameters (fuselage length, wing span, wing area, etc...).
+Input a [CPACS file](https://www.cpacs.de/) and use the simple geometrical parameter to resize it while all aircraft sections keep their relative sizes.

 ## Installation

-Has the same requirements as CEASIOMpy, so if it is already installed on your machine, this tool will work.
+Has the same requirements as [CEASIOMpy](https://ceasiompy.readthedocs.io/en/latest/), so if it is already installed on your machine, this tool will work.

 TODO: add a requirements.txt or environment.yml file for easy installation

 ## Usage

 TODO: add documentation once the tool has been created